Mathematics and Design for Young Children

 Deep Understandings About Learning Math

-If you want to see how this is done and even be able to do it with little time and few resources, I recommend you first invest in yourself by taking on the challenges presented in the slide show below.
+If you want to see how this is done and even be able to do it with few resources, I recommend you first take on the challenges presented in the slide show below.
 It is worth it because you can see and experience something that you can’t really convey in words.

 It is a sequence of hands-on explorations for adults borrowed from Marilyn Burns.
 If you participate you will explore predicting length and volume.
 Please do this with a partner, because alone you miss the point.
 Understanding what happens with others is essential to a healthy facilitation of experiences in mathematics for young children.
 Because you construct these deep understandings yourself, you’ll never forget them.
 If you do this, you will be in a place where you wish others understood, too: telling them doesn’t work.